b-arnett/LoRaWeatherStation/README.md

 ![Alt text](Documents/Photos/BothSystems1.HEIC)

 This repository contains code, STL cad files, notes, and pictures for a Remote weather station and 'smart' home that I designed.
 This project operates on Raspberry Pi Pico 2s and uses RYLR993 lite LoRa modules for the communication method between the weather station and model house.
-The use of these modules is pretty simple with the use of AT+ commands and initial range tests showed 1000+ feet in urban environment, and easily over 1 mile in a rural environment.
+The use of these modules is pretty simple with the use of AT+ commands and initial range tests showed 1000+ feet in urban environment, and 1500 feet in a rural area with strong signal strength.

 ## Repo 'map'
 ### Each system has Code and CAD subfolders for related content